 It is worth noting that forex traders with different preferences may employ moving averages of varying length.
 For example, someone looking to invest over the long term may look at how a security performs over a time frame such as 200 trading days, as this will grant insight into how the financial instrument has performed in the long run.

-Alternatively, an individual focusing on short-term trading might hone in on how a currency pair did during a 20-day window, as doing so will provide a sense of how the pair performed in this comparatively short time.
+Alternatively, an individual focusing on short-term trading might hone in on how a currency pair did during a 20-day moving average window, as doing so will provide a sense of how the pair performed in this comparatively short time.

 One more use of moving averages is measuring the momentum of a given security's price, or how quickly it is either ascending or descending.
 The whole point of determining momentum is that once an asset starts moving in a certain direction, it will likely keep going the exact same way.